Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 The content of the exhibition

-The exhibition is based on the book “Unsere Opfer zählen nicht”, which is therefor also used as a catalogue.
+The exhibition is based on the book “Unsere Opfer zählen nicht”, which is therefore also used as a catalogue.

 The exhibition has 8 chapters:

-(with an video-installation called “forgotten liberators”, which shows portraits from 200 men and women from third world countries, who fought against the facist powers and a world map of the colonial powers and the colonies at the beginning of WWII).
+(with a video installation called “forgotten liberators”, which shows portraits of 200 men and women from third world countries, who fought against the facist powers as well as a world map of the colonial powers and the colonies at the beginning of WWII).

 This is followed by the three main chapters of the exhibition: